 Despite an increase in out of hospital and community hospital cases in March 2012, NHS Borders CDI rate remains just below the HEAT target rate at 0.37.
-The latest data point on this graph (July 11 - June 12) is currently provisional and may be revised once official data is available from Health Protection Scotland.
+This is a provisional figure and may be revised once official data from Health protection Scotland (HPS) is released.

 Each case of CDI is subject to a review including compliance with policies of any prescribed antimicrobials.
-This process includes discussion and feedback between the Consultant Microbiologist and the relevant doctor.